 14 CFR 91.119 Minimum safe altitudes, prescribes safe altitudes for operation of civil aircraft.
-It allows helicopters to be operated at lower altitudes in certain conditions.
-Pattillo & Associates will only operate its UASs at or below 200AGL.
-They will be operated on a well-defined AOR that has been carefully reviewed for hazards and minimizes the presence of any persons not essential for these operations.
-Flights will only be over private property with the owner's permission and with all persons within this video area also giving their consent for this filming.
-Compared to flight operations of conventional and traditional aircraft or rotorcraft weighing far more than 50 lbs., operating below 500 AGL with flammable fuel, UASs operations present a far smaller risk to the public.
+CTC will only operate its UAS at or below 200AGL.
+Compared to flight operations of conventional and traditional aircraft weighing far more than 50 lbs., operating below 500 AGL with flammable fuel UAS operations present a far smaller risk to the public.

-Approval of these 333 Exemptions allowing commercial operations of small UASs in the service of aerial photography will greatly enhance safety by reducing the overall risk associated with traditional aircraft.
+Approval of these 333 Exemptions allowing commercial operations of small UAS in the service of aerial photography will greatly enhance safety by reducing the overall risk associated with traditional aircraft.
 Traditional aerial photography requires large aircraft with flammable fuel to fly in close proximity of populated areas and people in general.
-With the use of small UASs of 55 lbs. or less, battery operated and fling below 200 feet AGL the risk of injury of people on the ground or the crew has been greatly reduced and almost eliminated.
+With the use of small UAS the risk of injury of people on the ground or the crew has been reduced or almost erased.